DawnVespero/TheBlackSunLodge/Releases/Scatology.md

 ## Release

-The album, originally known under the title *__Poisons__*, was initially planned for release under [[Jhonn Balance]]'s existing label __Hearsay and Heresy__, which had already released the compilation cassette __Bethel__, but instead, it ended up being attributed as the first release of the new Coil-specific vanity label [[Force & Form]].
+The album, originally known under the title *__Poisons__*, was initially planned for release under [[Jhonn Balance]]‘s existing label __Hearsay and Heresy__, which had already released the compilation cassette __Bethel__, but instead, it ended up being attributed as the first release of the new Coil-specific vanity label [[Force & Form]].

-Two versions of the album are known to have been planned but left unrealized: A 'skidmark' color vinyl, and a version with an additional unspecified 7” record from German Label __Record Vox__.[^1]
+Two versions of the album are known to have been planned but left unrealized: A ‘skidmark’ color vinyl, and a version with an additional unspecified 7” record from German Label __Record Vox__.[^1]

 ### Packaging